biox-rbootcamp/biox-rbootcamp.github.io/index.md

 * Complete Lab 4 **prior to the discussion.**

+**Office hour change (Monday, July 6th):**

+James' office  hours will be at 3pm

+**Special Office Hours R-session (Tuesday, July 7th):**

+James will hold a special session to go over the fundamentals of R.

 ## [](#logistics) Logistics

 * Location: Zoom Meeting ID: 995 9177 8894 (password sent via email)